aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

 * Wait for the update stack set operation to complete

 ## [4] File Assets Management
+This iteration will not include CDK Asset management, but this doc will describe the complexities involved and potential implementation.
+The first iteration of Stack Set support should keep this in mind for future integration.

 In a normal stack deployment, artifacts are defined within specific AWS resource constructs such as lambda or just the assets construct in general.
 They are published to S3 and referenced in the generated template by parameters (LegacyStackSynthesizer) or direct injection (DefaultStackSynthesizer).
-For Stack Sets, the same behavior is ideal, but there are a few more caveats:
+For Stack Sets, the same behavior is ideal, but there are a few more complexities:

 * Permissions for stack set child accounts to access assets
 * Assets in S3 must exist in every region the stack set deploys to
 * The generated template must contain generic S3 references for account/region since the same template should be used across all child accounts (cdk-<>-assets-${AWS::AccountId}-${AWS::Region})
-* In Scope:
-  * File Assets

 ### High Level Architecture

 ![Architecture Diagram](../images/self-managed-stack-sets/file_asset_high_level_arch.jpg)
 * Before Deploy:
   * Deploy custom bootstrap infrastructure to all regions or regions stack set will be deploying to in management account